 One question that crops up time and again, and that is, “When is the best time to visit Scotland?”
 Answer: What you’re looking for will determine the best time for YOU.

-You see, there’s so much to see and do, whatever the time of year, with summer and winter festivals, excellent conditions in spring and autumn (fall) for outdoor activities, and culture and history that is not dependent on the season or the weather.
+You see, there’s just so much to see and do, whatever the time of year, with summer and winter events & festivals, excellent conditions during spring and autumn (fall) for outdoor activities, and culture and history that is not dependent on the season or the weather.

 An ideal time for outdoor actvities like hiking, cycling, fishing, golfing and sea kayaking.
-Great too, for Coach Tours, to explore our castles with their history and stories of ghosts, maybe take in a whisky tour and sample the finest malt whiskey, or visit our many attractions.
+Great too, for one of our Discover Scotland Coach Tours, to explore our castles, maybe take in a whisky tour and sample the finest malt whiskey, or visit our many attractions.